Yes, you can wash merino wool.

 Always work tools in one direction.

-Knit items should be stored folded to prevent stretching or distorting.
+Knit merino wool items should usually be stored folded to prevent stretching or distorting.
 Store jackets and suits using a solid structured hanger.
+Protect wool suits during long term storage by selecting a zippered cotton or canvas garment bag.

-All techniques are based on textile science.
+All merino wool washing techniques are based on textile science.
 Not all garments perform and react as science would predict.